urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	- Tennessee
 	- Texas

 	If not defined by the user, the AVERT region will be selected based on a default mapper that maps states to AVERT regions.
-Warning: in reality, some states map to multiple AVERT regions, so the user should take care to select the appropriate region.
+Warning: in reality, some states map to multiple AVERT regions.
+The default mapper maps the state to a AVERT region that covers the most zipcodes in the state.
+User should take care to select the appropriate region.

 	Default Mapping:
 	- FL: Florida